RPT-COLUMN-Watching for a drilling slowdown in North Dakota: Kemp

-(Repeats column with no changes to text.
-John Kemp is a Reuters
+(Repeats Dec.
+8 column with no changes to text.
+John Kemp is a

 By John Kemp